timcassell/ProtoPromise/Docs/Guides/structured-concurrency.md

 }
 ```

+These group types do not support onCleanup delegates, because the results contain all of the information necessary to do any custom cleanup logic.

 ## PromiseRaceGroup

 `PromiseRaceGroup` races multiple async operations of a single type.
 If any promise is resolved, the group will be resolved with the result of the promise that resolved first.
 If no promises are resolved and any promise is rejected, the group will be rejected with an `AggregateException` containing all of the rejections.